 Best Social Services Jobs

-After speaking with professionals in the social service industry, U.S. News found a reoccurring theme: Many view their job as a calling rather than a choice.
-From social workers to school counselors, those in the business of helping individuals find that each day presents a new opportunity to alter someone’s life for the better.
-Others in the industry find different ways to enrich society, like the bus driver who ensures children arrive at school on time to the security guard who maintains safety at the nearby office building.
-All 30 of our Best Social Services Jobs share another virtue: They should match the healthcare industry in hiring opportunity for this decade.
-Read more on how we rank the best jobs.
+We found a recurring theme when speaking with professionals in the social service industry: Many view their job more as a calling than a choice.
+From social workers to school counselors, and even to bartenders and nail technicians, those in the business of helping individuals enjoy the opportunity to interact with people, and appreciate the small and significant ways they’re able to impact someone’s life.
+Others in the industry find different ways to enrich society, like the bus driver who ensures children arrive at school on time and the security guard who maintains safety at a downtown office building.
+Check out our list of the Best Social Services Jobs, and read more on how we’ve ranked them.

-As a school psychologist, you’ll wear a variety of hats, including counselor, administrator, and researcher.
+As a school psychologist, you’ll wear a variety of hats, including counselor, administrator and researcher.
 Occasionally, you might even dabble in social outreach.
-Schools aiming to properly address the learning and emotional needs of students will be on the hunt for school psychologists.
-The Labor Department projects a nearly 22 percent uptick in the occupation by 2020.
+Schools aiming to address the learning and emotional needs of students will be on the hunt for school psychologists.
+The Bureau of Labor Statistics projects an 11.3 percent uptick in the occupation by 2022.

-Sometimes called speech therapists, these professionals assess and diagnose people with disorders related to verbal communication.
-They often work with social workers, doctors, and teachers to improve a patient’s speech.
+Sometimes called speech therapists, these professionals assess and diagnose people with disorders and challenges related to verbal communication.
+They often work with social workers, doctors and teachers to improve a patient’s speech.

-Consider this: Twenty-five of our U.S. presidents have been lawyers.
+Consider this: 25 of our U.S. presidents have been lawyers.
 So it almost goes without saying that working in law holds a particular draw for us Americans.
-There will be the need for about 73,600 more professionals with juris doctor degrees by the year 2020.
+There will be the need for about 74,800 more professionals with Juris Doctor degrees by the year 2022.

 Whether working with a neglected child or someone battling a years-long addiction, the day-in and day-out of a child and family social worker can be an emotional grind.
 But knowing that your counsel profoundly improved someone’s quality of life is a reward that surpasses monetary compensation.
 This profession should grow by about 15 percent by 2022.